About JOY Soup Kitchen

 We are currently serving over 3,900 meals per month to individuals and families with children, many of whom have been affected by the economic downturn.
 Serving 32,752 meals during 2020, there was a 58% increase in meals served in the second half year vs the first 6 months & we expect to serve over 40,000 meals in 2021, which is a 22% increase.
 As a result of social distancing requirements during the pandemic, we have pivoted to takeout meals, which has resulted in cost increases for serving materials and bottled drinks.

 Our goal remains to continue serving meals to the vulnerable population in west Greenville, but also to assure the safety of our staff, patrons, and volunteers.
-We have gradually started to re-engage with volunteers from a few church groups that are assisting with the preparation and distribution of takeout meals.
+We have reopened the dining room for inside eating but will continue to serve evening meals take-out only.

 During the Pandemic